loic425/pole-position-on-the-grid/pages/06_grid_component.md

 First, we need to look at our Twig template definition.

-In Sylius, we have a Twig template tree of blocks which we can customize.
+In Sylius, we have a Twig template tree of blocks which we can customize using Twig hooks, of course.

 We need to replace one of the default blocks to use our future grid component.
 -->